machlibs/zmath/README.md

-## NOTE
+-e ## NOTE

 this is just a 1:1 copy of the [zmath](https://github.com/michal-z/zig-gamedev/blob/main/libs/zmath) library used for [mach-examples](https://github.com/hexops/mach-examples) please don't create PRs for this repository

-# zmath v0.9 - SIMD math library for game developers
+# zmath v0.9.5 - SIMD math library for game developers

 Tested on x86_64 and AArch64.